iot-lab/iot-lab-gateway/DEVELOPER.md

 ### Errors and return values

-When one of the function described above terminates with a success, the return value must be 0.
+When one of the function described above terminates with a success, the return value must be `0` (the number 0).
 When the return value is different from 0, the application knows that something went wrong.
-Except status, all the methods in the template file return an error.

 ### Flashing the open node